-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Existing lawfully established structure maintenance, repair or alteration where the activity relates to that part of the wharves or breakwaters that is normally above the water surface including any attached structures, and relates directly to port company operations and any associated: (a) occupation of space in the common marine and coastal area; (b) deposition in, on or under the foreshore or seabed; and (c) discharge of contaminants and does not come within or comply with Rule 35.
-Note: If the activity does not meet the standards, terms and conditions in this Rule 39 Port Permitted (a) size of the structure does not increase beyond original size; (b) activity complies with the general standards of Section 8.6; (c) after reasonable mixing any discharge does not give rise to: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour; (d) activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant species and ecosystems]; and (e) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil.
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Existing lawfully established structure maintenance, (21) (32) (43) (46) (46) repair or alteration where the activity relates to that part of the wharves or breakwaters that is normally above the water surface including any attached structures, and relates directly to port eompany (46) operations and any associated: (a) occupation of space in the common marine and coastal area; (b) deposition in, on or under the foreshore or seabed; and (c) discharge of contaminants and does not come within or comply with Rule 35.
+(21) (22) (43) (46) Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 40.
+39 Port Permitted (a) size of the structure does not increase beyond original size; (b) activity complies with the general standards of Section 8.6; (c) after reasonable mixing any discharge does not give rise to: (i) any conspicuous oil or grease films, scums or foams, or floatable or suspended materials; (ii) any conspicuous change of colour or visual clarity; or (iii) any emission of objectionable odour; (d) activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant species and ecosystems]; and (e) Taranaki Regional Council is informed of the activity at least five working days before commencement by entering details of the activity at www.trc.govt.nz/informcouncil.

-Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Existing lawfully established structure maintenance, repair or alteration where the activity relates to that part of the wharves or breakwaters that is normally above the water surface including any attached structures and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of contaminants and activity does not come within or comply with Rule 39.
-Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 42.
+Activity Rule Coastal management area Classification Standards/terms/conditions Control/notification Policy reference Existing lawfully established structure maintenance, repair (21) (22) (43) (46) or alteration where the activity relates to that part of the wharves or breakwaters that is normally above the water surface including any attached structures and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of contaminants and activity does not come within or comply with Rule 39.
+(21) (32) (43) (45) (46) Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 42.
 40 Port Controlled (a) size of the structure does not increase beyond original size; and (b) activity does not have an adverse effect on any threatened or at risk, or regionally distinctive species, or any rare and uncommon ecosystem type including those identified in Schedule 4A [Significant species and ecosystems].
-Control is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and decommissioning of structure; (c) effects on other authorised structures or activities; (d) effects on water quality; (e) effects on ecological values; (f) effects on historic, cultural and amenity values; (g) effects of occupation on public access; (h) effects on navigation; (i) effects on inite and light; (j) monitoring and information requirements; (k) duration of consent; and (l) review of consent conditions.
+Control is reserved over: (a) location, method, timing and notification of works; (b) design, construction, maintenance and decommissioning of structure; (c) effects on other authorised structures or activities; (d) effects on water quality; (e) effects on ecological natural character, features and landscapes values (43) (53) (fa) effects on indigenous biodiversity (43) (63) values; (f) effects on cultural and historic, cultural and amenity heritage (53) values; (g) effects on occupation on public access; (i) effects of noise and light; (k) monitoring and information requirements; (j) duration of consent; and (IT) review of consent conditions.
 Resource consent applications under this Rule will not be publicly notified but may be limited notified.
 General Policies 1 to 21 and Activity-based Policies 22, 31, 36, 37, 39, 40, 41, 42, 44, 49